-So then he is given a third alternative: he can "opt out" of the killing by signing a paper stating his objection, and someone else will be ordered to kill the prisoner instead.
+So then he is given a third alternative: he can receive a so-called accommodation of the killing by signing a paper stating his objection, and someone else will be ordered to kill the prisoner instead.
 Some might find this acceptable, or at least minimally burdensome, but some would not.
 Some would say that what matters is not who does the killing, nor who pays for the killing; what matters is that the killing is done at all, and this person's part in authorizing or triggering the killing, regardless of how remote or minimal it may seem to some, compromises and substantially burdens a religious conviction so fundamental as the sanctity of human life.

-Amicus suggests that the position of the Little Sisters of the Poor is comparable to that of the person who faces this third alternative -- opting out of killing, but by doing so facilitating and triggering abortion/contraception which the Little Sisters believe is a flagrant violation of the sanctity of human life.
+Amicus suggests that the position of the Little Sisters of the Poor is comparable to that of the person who faces this third alternative - using a so-called accommodation of killing, but by doing so facilitating and triggering abortion/contraception which the Little Sisters believe is a flagrant violation of the sanctity of human life.

 Amicus assumes counsel for Little Sisters of the Poor will address the details of the Little Sisters' insurance coverage as compared with that of the other Petitioners.
-Instead, Amicus will address the issue of whether the Affordable Care Act (ACA) imposes a substantial burden upon the Little Sisters by forcing them to opt out of abortion/contraception coverage and trigger coverage by a Third-Party Administrator (TPA).
+Instead, Amicus will address the issue of whether the Affordable Care Act (ACA) imposes a substantial burden upon the Little Sisters by forcing them to use an alternative method of compliance of abortion/contraception coverage and trigger coverage by a Third-Party Administrator (TPA).

-I. EVEN IF THE "OPT-OUT" PROVISION HAS REDUCED THE BRUDEN ON FREE EXERCISE OF RELIGION, THE BURDEN IS STILL SUBSTANTIAL.
+I. EVEN IF THE "ALTERNATIVE METHOD OF COMPLIANCE" PROVISION HAS REDUCED THE BURDEN ON FREE EXERCISE OF RELIGION, THE BURDEN IS STILL SUBSTANTIAL.